ardalis/CleanArchitecture/README.md

 ## Give a Star! :star:
 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

+Or if you're feeling really generous, we now support GitHub sponsorships - see the button above.

 ## *Now available as a [project template](https://marketplace.visualstudio.com/items?itemName=GregTrevellick.CleanArchitecture) within Visual Studio.*

 ## Versions